 For the last thirty years and more, public health policy has been based on ‘general population’ as the answer to question 1 and ‘individual behaviour’ as the favoured position on question 2.
 What is now proposed is to move to a system based on ‘identifying higher-risk individuals and targeting them with personalised interventions’.

 It will be interesting to see if the opposition parties put together a genuinely opposing position.
 In my fevered lefty imagination, I see a progressive policy that will have a completely different approach to both 1 and 2 – its twin foundations will be ‘identifying collective risks and intervening to improve economic, social and environmental conditions’.
-The mass distribution of predictive genetic screening kits won’t be figuring in my version.
+The mass distribution of predictive genetics screening kits won’t be figuring in my version.
 But given , I wouldn’t be surprised if some misguided progressives get seduced by Hancock and Warr’s whizz-bang plan.